The Missing (British TV series): Reception

-The first series of The Missing earned a "Certified Fresh" score of 96% on Rotten Tomatoes, with an average rating of 8.4/10 out of 28 reviews.
+The first series of The Missing earned a score of 96% on Rotten Tomatoes, with an average rating of 8.4/10 out of 28 reviews.
 The site's critical consensus reads, "The Missing turns a common premise into a standout thriller with heartfelt, affecting performances."
 On Metacritic, the series has a score of 85 out of 100 based on 21 reviews, indicating "universal acclaim".
 The Guardian called it "hauntingly brilliant television".
 The Daily Telegraph described it as "supremely compelling".
 The Independent said it was "tense [...] absorbing [...] mercilessly believable".
 The New York Times wrote "The Missing is imaginatively written, well cast, chillingly believable and quite addictive.
 This kind of story has been told this way before, but somehow that doesn’t make this telling any less compelling."

 Gerard O'Donovan, in The Telegraph referred to the final episode as "... a manipulation too far....
 I mostly felt that sinking feeling you get when a book or series you've loved goes wrong in the final stretch".

 In January 2015, at the 72nd Golden Globe Awards, the series was nominated for Best Miniseries or Television Film and Frances O'Connor was nominated for Best Actress – Miniseries or Television Film.
 For the 5th Critics' Choice Television Awards, James Nesbitt was nominated for Best Actor in a Movie/Miniseries.
 At the 2015 British Academy Television Awards, the series received four nominations — Best Drama Series, Radio Times Audience Award, Nesbitt for Best Actor and Ken Stott for Best Supporting Actor.
 For the 67th Primetime Emmy Awards, Tom Shankland received a nomination for Outstanding Directing for a Limited Series, Movie or a Dramatic Special.

-On Rotten Tomatoes, the second series has earned a "Certified Fresh" score of 100%, with an average rating of 8.55/10 out of 15 reviews.
+On Rotten Tomatoes, the second series has earned a score of 100%, with an average rating of 8.55/10 out of 15 reviews.
 The site's critical consensus reads, "The Missing's astute narrative and intense perplexity allow for more thrills and exciting guesswork in season 2."
 On Metacritic, the series has a score of 76 out of 100 based on 14 reviews, indicating "generally favorable reviews".